 Hari is a former immigrant rights organizer who worked with One America in Seattle, an organization then headed by current-Congresswoman Pramila Jayapal.
 He has a Msc in Human Rights from the London School of Economics, where he wrote his dissertation on migration and human rights.

-Aletta von Viettinghoff
+Aletta von Vietinghoff

-Aletta is a Berlin-based editor who has been working in documentary, fiction, and television for ten years.
-Her most recent film, “Riese Nach Jerusalem” won Best Film and the Special Ex-Berliner Prize at the 2018 Achtung Berlin Film Festival.
-Her first feature documentary, “Audre Lorde: the Berlin Years,” was featured in the Panorama section of the 2012 Berlin Film Festival, and has screened at over 100 festivals internationally.
-In 2013 she edited the feature documentary “Creative Despite War,” which broadcasted on Swedish Public Television.
-In 2015, she was selected as a Talent at the Berlin Film Festival, and she organized the Editing track of the Berlin Talents in 2019.
+Aletta is a Berlin-based editor who has been working in documentary, fiction, and television for fifteen years.
+Her most recent film, Reise Nach Jerusalem won Best Film at the 2018 Achtung Berlin Film Festival.
+Her first feature documentary, Audre Lorde: the Berlin Years, was featured in the 2012 Berlin Film Festival, and has screened at over 100 festivals internationally.
+In 2013 she edited the feature documentary Creative Despite War, which was broadcast on Swedish Public Television.
+In 2015, she was selected as a Talent at the Berlin Film Festival, where she now organizes the editing track for each year.

 Gisela Rosario Ramos

 is an independent editor and